 To speed up the use of AI in developing new materials for industry, Ramprasad co-founded Matmerize Inc. This is a new software startup company that was recently created by separating it from Georgia Tech.
 Their software runs on the cloud, meaning you can access it via the internet.
 It helps companies work with polymers, which are materials made of long, repeating chains of molecules.
 Companies in energy, electronics, consumer products, and sustainable materials are already using this software.

 For more intriguing insights into other STEM-related topics, visit ENTECH Online.
-Explore our digital magazine dedicated to inspiring teenagers and young adults to pursue their passions in science, technology, engineering, and mathematics.
+Explore our digital magazine dedicated to inspiring teenagers .It makes young adults to pursue their passions in science, technology, engineering, and mathematics.

 Reference: DOI 10.1038/s41578-024-00708-8